kmonad/kmonad/doc/module_structure.md

 Note, however, that configurations should parse *on any OS*.
 This means that the configuration records for, for example, key-IO, should be defined on all platforms.
 To that extent, the `Common` module itself contains 3 submodules:
-- `Linux`: for code pertaining to Linux, but runable everywhere
+- `Linux`: for code pertaining to Linux, but runnable everywhere
-- `Mac`: for code pertaining to Mac, but runable everywhere
+- `Mac`: for code pertaining to Mac, but runnable everywhere
-- `Windows`: for code pertaining to Windows, but runable everywhere
+- `Windows`: for code pertaining to Windows, but runnable everywhere

 This might seem circumspect, and it does mean that the configuration-record is specified in a different module than the runtime-environment for various key-IO